 • diabetes

 However, eye exercises can only help with certain causes of double vision.
-For example, these exercises may not improve double vision that is not related to eye muscle issues.
+For example, these exercises may not improve double vision unrelated to eye muscle issues or vascular issues that cause sudden double vision.

-Although double vision is not usually serious, a person experiencing it should speak with their doctor to find out what is causing it.
-The doctor can perform some eye tests and refer the person to an eye specialist, if required.
+Although double vision is not usually serious, people should speak with their doctor to find out what is causing it.
+They can perform some eye tests and may refer the person to an eye specialist, if necessary.

 A person should seek immediate medical attention if they have sudden double vision or if double vision occurs alongside:

-Although double vision is not usually serious, many conditions can cause it.
+Although double vision is not usually serious, it can occur due to serious underlying health conditions.

-A person who has double vision due to convergence insufficiency may be able to relieve it by performing certain eye exercises.
+A person with double vision due to convergence insufficiency may be able to relieve it using certain eye exercises.

-Anyone who has double vision, even if it is only temporary, should contact a doctor to determine the cause.
+Anyone with double vision, even if it is only temporary, should contact a doctor to determine the cause.
 Anyone who experiences double vision along with any other worrying symptoms should seek medical help immediately.